+A conflict of commitment exists when a member of the University community renders professional service that is not part of his/her duties to the University to the detriment of his/her obligations to the University.
 A conflict of commitment arises when professional service or research contracted outside the University, consultations or other outside activities (e.g. outside teaching or business) of an employee interferes with the paramount obligations to students, colleagues and the primary missions and policies of the University.
 Conflicts of commitment primarily involve questions of obligation and effort, but are often tied to financial remuneration or other inducements and, in such cases, may also constitute conflicts of interest.

-Conflicts of interest and conflicts of commitment may constitute a breach of the employment contract and, if not properly disclosed and eliminated or managed in accordance with University Regulations, will result in appropriate sanctions, including the termination of employment, if warranted.
+Conflicts of interest and conflicts of commitment may constitute a breach of the employment contract and, if not properly disclosed and eliminated or managed in accordance with University policies, will result in appropriate sanctions, including the termination of employment, if warranted.